crotchetycrow/bank-tech-test/README.md

   Is this what I want?

+  Another IRB test with my print_statement method (the one in BankAcc class) shows that my initialize method might not work the way I intend it to because it requires 4 arguments.
+I also should write a test for that.

+What I want to achieve here is when BankAcc.print_statement is called it should return effectively what the print_statement in the Statement class is doing.

 User story 1:

     Just realised @balance should probably be stored in an array?
 I'll try that out.
         Nope. @balance is fine, I think I need to store my transactions in an array.

+    My Transaction class is going to be used later on in a BankAcc class method which generates a new transaction and store it within a BankAcc object (or something like that).

+    I just had a thought that I could call my Transaction class, store it in an array and then call that in my (BankAcc) print_statement method and return that?

+# Considerations

+    - I haven't done any modelling

+    - I haven't done any Mocking

 ----------------------------------
 # Bank tech test